Low-overhead pieceable fault-tolerant construction of logical controlled-phase circuit for degenerate quantum code: Introduction

 \section{Introduction}

-The practical quantum computation may be coming soon \cite{preskill2018quantum,neill2018blueprint}.
-Consequently, the prospect of large-scale quantum computers has generated great interest, as they can solve certain problems exponentially faster than computers that use the best-known classic algorithms \cite{feynman1982simulating,farhi2014quantum,shor1999polynomial}.
-Intermediate-scale quantum computers (NISQ) based on various technologies have been invented \cite{haffner2008quantum,PhysRevLett.117.060504,debnath2016demonstration,devoret2013superconducting}.
-These experimental platforms provide the opportunity to implement some simple quantum algorithms \cite{childs2017quantum,boixo2018characterizing} with the number of qubits ranging from 50 to a few hundred.
-However, given the limitations of current NISQ, high-fidelity quantum circuits for the compiling of certain quantum algorithms require a lot of quantum resources \cite{campbell2017roads,gottesman2014fault,raginsky2003scaling}.
+Practical quantum computation may be coming soon\cite{preskill2018quantum,neill2018blueprint}.
+Consequently, the prospect of large-scale quantum computers has generated interest, as they can solve certain problems exponentially faster than can computers using the best known classical algorithms\cite{shor1999polynomial}.
+However, given the limitations of current quantum computers, called noisy intermediate-scale quantum (NISQ) computers, high-fidelity quantum circuits for the compiling of certain quantum algorithms always require very large quantum resources\cite{campbell2017roads,gottesman2013fault}.
+More specifically, assume that the physical components, such as physical quantum gate,ancillary preparation and measurement, could fail with probability at most \emph{p} based on a certain experimental environment.
+When \emph{p} is below a certain constant threshold\cite{aliferis2005quantum}, it has been proved that, any quantum circuit consisted of $n$ physical elementary components can be simulated fault-tolerantly with a cost up to $O(poly(log(\frac{n}{\varepsilon})n)$, where $\varepsilon$ is the desired accuracy\cite{knill1996accuracy,nielsen2000quantum}.

-To protect quantum information from environmental noise and carry out large-scale computational tasks with high fidelity, it is necessary to carefully choose an appropriate method to prevent the possible propagation of quantum errors.
-Specifically, by combining physical qubits through the use of quantum error correction codes \cite{gottesman1997stabilizer,gottesman2010introduction,nielsen2000quantum}, we can use logical qubit to simulate the corresponding physical one.
-Consequently, we can use logical circuit to compile a quantum algorithm in a fault-tolerant manner \cite{aliferis2006quantum}.
+Conversely, instead of combining physical qubits through the use of error-correcting codes and providing fault-tolerant logical operations\cite{gottesman2010introduction}, if we directly implement a computation task on a given quantum system, the noisy elementary components will cause uncorrelated faults with high probability and strongly propagate throughout the various quantum systems that are being coupled for the use of quantum computation.
+Moreover, from the perspective of quantum circuit synthesis, the construction of a set of universal fault-tolerant logical quantum gates is quite significant for quantum computations.
+The terminology "universal" can be described as any quantum operation can be composed of a set of finite quantum gates.
+However, for most fault-tolerant schemes, additional resources are always required to provide universal quantum computation\cite{bravyi2005universal,fowler2013surface}.